(CNN)If you have inflammatory bowel disease, you may be at greater risk for developing dementia, a new study suggests.

 According to prior studies, patients with IBD who are in remission and not experiencing symptoms can still have remaining inflammation.
 Because of those previous findings, the authors think both inflammation during symptoms and inflammation during periods of remission could contribute to development of dementia.

-has suggested a connection between IBD and the development of Parkinson's disease, a progressive nervous system disorder that affects movement by causing tremors, stiffness or slowing.
+Recent research has suggested a connection between IBD and the development of Parkinson's disease, a progressive nervous system disorder that affects movement by causing tremors, stiffness or slowing.
 IBD may play a role through chronic inflammation, disruption of intestinal and blood-brain barriers, and harm to the gut microbiome in addition to genetic predispositions.

 The current study "added another piece of the puzzle in terms of the extra manifestations of IBD in the brain," Zhang said.